Onni Valakari: International career

 He played for Finland at under-19 and under-21 levels.

-Valakari made his senior international debut for Finland on 11 November 2020, scoring on his debut in a 2-0 victory over France.
+Valakari made his senior international debut for Finland on 11 November 2020, scoring on his debut in a 2–0 victory over France.
 The other goalscorer was fellow debutant Marcus Forss.

 Valakari was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.
-He was eligible for Scotland due to being born in the country.